open-telemetry/opentelemetry-specification/specification/overview.md

   all processes.
 - **SpanId** is the identifier for a span.
 It is globally unique with practically sufficient probability by consisting of 8 randomly-generated bytes.
-When passed to a child Span, this identifier becomes the parent span ID for the child span.
+When passed to a child span, this identifier becomes the parent span ID for the child span.
-- **TraceFlags** represent the options for a trace.
-They're represented as one byte (bitmap).
+- **TraceFlags** represent the options for a trace, represented as one byte (bitmap).
   - Sampling bit - Bit to represent whether a trace is sampled or not (mask `0x1`).
 - **Tracestate** carries tracing system-specific context in a list of key-value pairs.
 Tracestate lets different vendors propagate additional